DoctorKhan/quantum-resonance-ledger/README.md

 **A conceptual framework and simulation for a physics-inspired distributed system designed for extreme scalability and adaptability.**

-This repository contains the research implementation and simulation related to the **Quantum Resonance Ledger (QRL)**, a novel framework detailed in the [QRL Whitepaper](docs/qrl_whitepaper.md).
+This repository contains the research implementation and simulation related to the **Quantum Resonance Ledger (QRL)**, a novel framework detailed in the [technical whitepaper](docs/technical_whitepaper.md).
 QRL evolves beyond traditional blockchain limitations by employing principles from statistical mechanics, wave mechanics, and field theory.

 ## Core QRL Concepts & Features